 Mater Dei offers 13 self-contained apartments to families.
 All of the Families have a key worker to help them access the services they need so that they get the very best support for a positive move-on out of homelessness.
 During each family’s stay, the staff help in finding suitable long-term accommodation.
 Mater Dei provides the time and space so that families can address the issues that led to their homelessness.
 Taking time to mend broken relationships; address debts; develop and maintain a household budget; plan and cook nutritious meals for their families and learn to run a family home.

-Depaul was successfully awarded funding from Children in Need in 2009 for a dedicated Child Support Worker.
+Depaul has successfully been awarded funding from Children in Need since 2009 for dedicated Child Support Workers.
 This is an integral part of the work of our family services.

 For those parents facing difficulty with their parenting knowledge or skills, practical support is on hand in Mater Dei to make family life a more positive experience for all family members.